intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 These specific purposes includes two aspects, both of which are required for the IETF to agree to a formal relationship.
 The first aspect deals with the level of collaboration needed, and the second deals with any restrictive nature of communication that impedes open collaboration.

-XXX: the document doesn't discuss what "groups" within organizations means

 a) There is an overlap in work between one or more groups in each organization that requires close collaboration that would not be possible without a formal relationship.